p. Provisions and Contingencies

 (A) Fair Values:

-The following tables presents the carrying amount and fair value of each category of financial assets and liabilities as at 31 March 2024 and 31 March 2023.
+The following tables presents the carrying amount and fair value of each category of financial assets and liabilities as at 31 March 2025 and 31 March 2024.

 Fair value of financial assets and financial liabilities measured at amortised cost:

 The carrying amounts of trade receivables, loans, advances and cash and other bank balances are considered to be the same as their fair values due to their short term nature.
-The carrying amounts of trade and other payables are considered to be the same as their fair values due to their short term nature.
-The carrying amounts of interest bearing borrowings are considered to be close to the fair value.
+The carrying amounts of long term loans given with floating rate of interest are considered to be close to the fair value.

 The Company uses the following hierarchy for determining and / or disclosing the fair value of financials instruments by valuation techniques.

-Level 1 — Quoted (unadjusted) market prices inactive markets for identical assets or liabilities;
+Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities;

-Level 2 — Valuation techniques for which the lowest level input that is significant to the fairvalue measurement is directly or indirectly observable;
+Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

-Level 3 — Valuation techniques for which the lowest level input that is significant to the fairvalue measurement is unobservable.
+Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-1. Principal revenue generating activities
+47 Revenue from Contracts with Customers 1.
+Principal revenue generating activities

 The Company is primarily engaged in the business of Engineering, Procurement and Construction.
-The Company measures progress and recognizes revenue over time contracts using the input method, based on the actual cost of work performed at end of the reporting period as a percentage of the estimated total contract costs at completion.
+The Company measures progress and recognizes revenue over time contracts using the input method, based on the actual cost of work performed at the end of the reporting period as a percentage of the estimated total contract costs at completion.
 The input method faithfully depicts the Company's performance in transferring control of goods and services to the customer, provides meaningful information in respect of satisfied and unsatisfied performance obligation towards the customer.

 Trade receivables are non-interest bearing and are generally on terms of 45 to 90 days.
 Trade receivables are reduced by provision for expected credit losses.